lucidrains/reformer-pytorch/README.md

 yo = decoder(yi, keys = enc_keys) # (1, 4096, 20000)
 ```

+## Benchmarks

+- @zbloss has kindly added the GLUE benchmarks under the `glue/` directory.

 ## Todo

 1. ~~Make it so Reformer can be used as decoder where queries only attend to fed key/values~~